SumitSatam/DataCollectionScripts/README.md

 # DataCollectionScripts
-This repository contains scripts which can be used in Data Collection for AI Project.
+This repository contains codes that can be used to simplify "Data Collection" process.